E4D Planscan CAD/CAM (Same Day Crowns)

 Oral Cancer Screenings

 Oral cancer screenings are a vital part of a patient’s regular check up.
 With advancing technology, we are able to diagnose potential problems earlier on to help defend your mouth against oral cancer.
 It is important to find and treat these minor issues before they become a major irreversible problem.
-Using an ultraviolet light, we will be able to view tissues that can’t always be detected with the naked eye.
 If you are a smoker or a heavy drinker, these habits may increase your chances of oral cancer so you should be sure to have regular oral cancer screenings.

 Endodontics, or root canal therapy, is necessary when infection of a tooth has traveled to the root of the tooth and affected the nerves.
 The nerve must be removed to remove the infection.
 Rotary endodontics uses an electrical handpiece to perform the root canal.
 This tool makes the process faster and allows Dr. Michaels to perform the process with ease and maximum comfort for you.